Using the power of art to illuminate the ongoing struggle to realize America's democratic ideals and model the commitment to act for the common good.

 Education

-AWTT harnesses the power of teaching social justice through the arts and helps students learn to become courageous and engaged citizens.
+AWTT harnesses the power of teaching social justice through the arts and helps students learn to become courageous, engaged citizens.

 Exhibits & Community Engagement

-AWTT portraits inspire a future of active citizenship in your community and are available for an exhibit at your institution or in your community.
+AWTT portraits inspire a future of active citizenship in your community, and they are available for an exhibit at your institution or in your community.

 “AWTT is able to ‘story’ American social justice advocates that celebrate and bring them to life for generations to come.”